Innovative advertising for skilled craft

 It is a fact that more and more young people choose a university degree over an apprenticeship, or a skilled craft job.
 (Source: bmwi, German only) Reasons for this include the perceived lack of attractiveness of many trades and the image of having been left behind in the digital age.

-Independent of time and location, no wear and tear of material.
+Trainings are independent of time and location, no wear and tear of material

 The BBIB study: What Makes Training in Skilled Craft Attractive (German only) shows that many young people initially underestimate the potential and quality of skilled occupations.
 However, their perceived attractiveness increases with increasing knowledge of the occupations!